15 Best RN to BSN Programs: The 2024 Definitive Guide

 The federal government operates a grant program for students called the Federal Pell Grant.
 The Pell Grant is awarded to undergraduate students who demonstrate financial need and who have not earned a bachelor’s degree yet – making RN to BSN students available to apply for and potentially earn this grant.

-The Federal Pell Grant is different than a student loan – you are not required to pay this back, unless there are certain circumstances, like you withdrew early from the program or you went from full-time enrollment to part-time.
+The Federal Pell Grant is different from a student loan – you are not required to pay this back, unless there are certain circumstances, like you withdrew early from the program or you went from full-time enrollment to part-time.

 You can apply for the Federal Pell Grant the same way you apply for student loans – by filling out the Free Application for Federal Student Aid (FAFSA).
 The government application is always free, and you will need your taxes and other information to fill out the forms online.
 Since the Federal Pell Grant is based on income, need, cost of attendance and your enrollment status, you can receive anywhere from zero to $7,395 for the 2023-2024 academic year.